BlenderCN-Org/earlyman/README.md

 Band management game for Android and iOS set in the Early Years of Man.
 Small bands rove across the face of a younger Earth facing ferocious beasts, rival bands, the elements, and even internal disputes.
-Strive to fashion tools, raise children, write your people's holy book, honor your ancestors, and develop your branch of the species.
+Strive to fashion tools, raise children, write your people's holy book, honor your ancestors, and survive to continue on your branch of the species.

 # Game Modes

 ## Combat Mode
 * turn based, sort of like Final Fantasy or Golden Sun
-* characters learn different moves by creating and equipping tools and gaining combat experience
+* characters learn different moves by equipping weapons and gaining combat experience
 * combat mode is invoked when bands attack or are attacked, creatures attack or are attacked (hunting)

 Moves